Leynse/SFINCS/docs/input.rst

 **Drag Coefficients:**
-For the wind input, the drag coefficients are wind-speeds dependent, see below.

 The drag coefficients are varying with wind speed and implemented as in Delft3D.
 The default values are based on Vatvani et al. (2012).